lidofinance/alerting-forta/polygon/README.md

-# Lido Detection Bot for Rewards programs
+# Lido Detection Bot for apps on polygon

 ## Supported chains

-* Ethereum mainnet
+* Polygon mainnet

 ## Alerts

-* REWARD-PROGRAM-TOP-UP-MOTION-CREATED: EasyTrack Top Up Motion was created (INFO)
-* REWARD-PROGRAM-TOP-UP-MOTION-ENACTED: EasyTrack Top Up Motion was enacted (INFO)
+* LOW-LIDO-GRAPH-BALANCE - Low balance of Lido vault for The Graph

 ## Development